Varachya/website1/content/blogs/blog2.md

 - ""
 - ""
 date: "2017-10-31T22:26:09-05:00"
+description: ""

+draft: false
+image: mbs.jpg
+keywords: ""
+slug: Expat Life in Singapore
+title: Expat Life in Singapore
+---
-description: From the outside world, young female Thai expats in the nightlife industry are often looked down upon, especially in a conservative and disciplined society like Singapore.
+From the outside world, young female Thai expats in the nightlife industry are often looked down upon, especially in a conservative and disciplined society like Singapore.
 Many of these women came to Singapore seeking better lives.
 As a female Thai expat who came for the same reason, I hoped to change this perception of Thai women.

 When Covid hit, many aspects of the economy were hurt, but one never discussed was the nightlife industry.
 The women I used to see standing outside of clubs were now standing on the street cooking Thai food.